 EDITOR’S NOTE: A new update to this story has been released.
 Check Baptist Press for the latest headlines.

-Ibrahim gave birth to the couple’s second child in the Omdurman Federal Prison for Women in Khartoum.
-Their 20-month-old son had been imprisoned with his mother since February.
+Ibrahim gave birth to the couple’s second child, a daughter, Maya, May 27 in the Omdurman Federal Prison for Women in Khartoum.
+Martin, their 20-month-old son, had been imprisoned with his mother since February.